astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 along with it.
 Distant galaxies look like they are moving faster because there is more space between us and them to grow.
 Presumably we could be in any galaxy, and we would observe the same thing.
-In this way, we get homogenaeity back again.
+In this way, homogenaeity emerges naturally out of the conceptualization.
+We don't need to conclude that we happen to be at a special spot.

 This cannot be stressed strongly enough: the Big Bang is not suggesting that the universe is expanding *into* anything.
 Space